ArabAmerican/Easy-YDNS/README.md

 		host="githubexample.ydns.eu"
 		#Enter the name of the host address you'd like to update here

 	c) Choose how often you'd like the script to check for an IP change.
+By default, it is set to 15m, meaning it will check for a new IP every 15 minutes.

 		interval="15m"
 		#You can change how often the script checks for a changed IP here!
-By default, it is set to 15m, meaning every 15 minutes

-7) Save your edits and run ydns.sh in terminal.
+7) Save your edits (CTRL+S) and run ydns.sh in terminal.
 You can do this by typing:

 		./ydns.sh